Derpez/Basic-HTML-card-website-interactive-/README.md

 Adding more than 5 cards could lead to some issues with how cards are displayed (im still trying to figure out why and fix it).

+To open the website either drag the file in your browser or upload it on a web server..

 html and css files are commented to put you in the right direction..